jshores281/Budget_EXCEL/readme.md

 # Budget and Expenses Excel sheet

-## Calulates your end of month net income after taxes, expenses and bills
+## Calulates your end of month net income after taxes, bills and expenses.
 -----

 ### Formulas used in this excel: